Check Online Application Status 2024-2025How to Apply Online 2024-2025Check Admission Requirements 2024-2025

 There have been talks in the media about whether or not Denel is trying to dominate the market, something that will trigger an investigation into whether or not the company is violating the Competition Act.
 One of the questions that have been raised is whether or not the South African government has given the SANDF an exclusive license to purchase small arms from Denel.
 The Competition Act regulations state that a company may not exercise a dominant position in the market if it has a share of the overall market that is greater than 30% and if there are other companies that are able to enter the market.
 The Competition Act also states that it is a breach of the Act if a company has been found to have violated these regulations.
 Denel’s core market is the South African market and the company obviously has a significant market share in this market.
 The company also has a significant market share in the international market, and is currently the only manufacturer that produces small arms in Namibia.
 There have been claims that a government investigation should be launched into whether or not Denel is trying to dominate the market and has violated the Competition Act.

-See Also Where Can I Watch Black Panther in South Africa
+See Also Can I Pick up Money gram in South Africa?

 Denels Dominance and Violation of the Competition Act